 Figure 6.
-Tie point on 3D model (up) and on archive image (down).
+Tie points on the 3D model (top) and on the archival image (bottom).

-The photogrammetry project includes the status quo set of UAV-borne images and five archive images dating to the 1930s.
-As already stated, the different features of the archive images and their shooting geometry, as well as major scene modifications, have prevented automatic detection of tie points, which have therefore been detected manually.
-This operation provided the following steps:
+The photogrammetry project included the set of UAV-borne images and five archival images dating to the 1930s.
+As already stated, the different features of the archive images and their shooting geometry, as well as major scene modifications, prevented the automatic detection of tie points, which were therefore detected manually.
+This was carried out with the following steps:

-1) selection of areas which did not undergo changes or major restorations since the 1930s, based on historic researches;
+1) areas that have not changed or undergone major restoration since the 1930s were selected based on historical research;

-2) within these areas, surveying of architectural elements in order to keep sighting errors on images as low as possible;
+2) architectural elements within these areas were surveyed in order to keep sighting errors on the images as low as possible;

-3) picking out points providing the most homogeneous layout on both images and 3-D model.
+3) points providing the most homogeneous layout were identified on both the images and the 3D model.

-A total of 52 points, one half of which detected on images collected along the North to South direction and the other half on images collected in the East to West direction, was selected and sighted (Figure 6, up).
-Such high amounts of points for bundle adjustment were required in order to keep sighting errors due to the poor resolution of archive images as low as possible.
+A total of 52 points were selected and sighted (Figure 6, top).
+Half of the points were on images collected along the north–south direction and half were on images collected in the east–west direction.
+The large number of points was necessary for bundle adjustment in order to reduce sighting errors caused by the poor resolution of the archival images as much as possible.

-Further 20 control points were selected for alignment checking.
-The comparison of the CP's 3D coordinates with those of the photogrammetric model resulting in a mean error of 1.3 pixels / 12cm.
+A further 20 control points were selected for alignment checking.
+A comparison of the 3D coordinates of the CPs with those of the photogrammetric model resulted in a mean error of 1.3 pixels/12 cm.

-Integration of the UAV-derived 3-D model of the Fortress with on-site analysis allowed to outline the main walls of some buildings, such as those bounding the Cortile del Castello Vecchio, while other areas, particularly on its W and S sides, were not so well-defined.
+The integration of the UAV-derived 3D model of the fortress with on-site analysis made it possible to outline the main walls of some buildings, such as those bounding the Cortile del Castello Vecchio, while other areas, particularly on the west and south sides, were not so well-defined.

-Identification of the points upon orientation of archive images (Figure 6, down) in the UAV-derived 3-D model yielded the external outline of the S and W perimeter walls, as well as most eaves and some window sills.
+Identifying the points from the archive images (Figure 6, bottom) in the UAV-derived 3D model yielded the external outline of the south and west perimeter walls as well as most eaves and some window sills.

-The easiest way to obtain the vertical walls 3D model would have been using photogrammetry starting from ancient photos.
+The easiest way to obtain the 3D model of the vertical walls would have been using photogrammetry starting from ancient photos.
 A similar method was used in modelling Porta San Zeno.
-However, as previously stated, these images did not automatically allow to obtain a dense point cloud, due to image quality and resolution.
-Considering that the orientation parameters of these images are known, it was instead possible to use them to obtain the 3D coordinates of significant points (windows, doors, wall heights, etc.).
+However, as previously stated, it was not possible to automatically obtain a dense point cloud from these images due to poor image quality and resolution.
+Since the orientation parameters of these images were known, it was instead possible to use them to obtain the 3D coordinates of significant points (windows, doors, wall heights, etc.).

-These 3D coordinates have then been exported in CAD environment, and subsequently to Revit.
+Those 3D coordinates were then exported to a CAD environment and subsequently to Revit.